Decluttering challenge – Week 37 – Digital Files

 • Credit card statements – 1 year

-• Investment statements – when you get a new statement, delete previous versions.
-If you feel the need to keep some history, keep no more than 2 or 3 years worth.
+• Investment statements – When you get a new statement, delete previous versions.
+If you feel the need to keep some history, keep no more than 2 or 3 years of statements.

 What I got rid of